Nicaragua officials release more prisoners after crackdown

 “It was to prevent there being a media presence at the releases and to avoid having people’s excitement be seen,” Montenegro said.
 “But that all got to social media regardless.”

-Noé Ubau, cousin of Pineda Ubau, said the two 100% Noticias staffers had left prison early Tuesday.
-Ubau was the station’s spokeswoman, and Mora its director, before it was raided and shuttered in December.
+The two 100% Noticias staffers freed, Pineda Ubau and Mora, left prison early in the day, said Noé Ubau, a cousin of Pineda Ubau.
+Pineda Ubau was the station’s spokeswoman and Mora its director before it was raided and shuttered in December.

-Pineda said she would travel to Costa Rica where her family lives.
+Pineda Ubau said she would travel to Costa Rica where her family lives.
 Tens of thousands of Nicaraguans fled to exile during the unrest, many of those to neighboring Costa Rica.

 Irlanda Jerez, another person freed Tuesday, alleged that armed men attacked her home and beat her husband minutes after her release, but could not say who.